hsynercn/omni/README.md

 Unit tests are covering most of the code, current package.json runs 'npm test' with nyc to display coverages.
 I didn't add integration tests, current unit test suite external dependencies are all mocked.

+Amazon Cognito user pools mey be used for authentication.
+There is a external API integration on this service, with a microservice centric approach using a circuit breaker can increase stability.

 Response is a simple JSON object with a status code and stringfied body.
 Countries API's country specific information is grouped under employeeCountry object.
 Optional generated ID is returned with generatedIdentifier.